patpir/midicli/README.md

 user-chosen identifier unique to the pipeline definition, and `file` is the name of the argument to the `midi-file` source, as shown by `midicli list`.

+You can also remove existing items from the pipeline definition, by using the `midicli remove` command with the name of the item to remove, e.g.
+`midicli remove source import-music` to undo the add command in the example above.

 To show all entries in a pipeline definition, use the `midicli show` command.

 If you want to clear a pipeline definition and return to the state created by